 Java StringJoiner

-is also used internally by the join
+is leveraged by the

 Using StringJoiner